w3f/Grants-Program/MPT.md

 Our team is working on the creation and implementation of other finance products and mechanisms, as well as compliance aspects,  in the wider context of our infrastructure development that are to be intended outside of this grant application.
 We would have the equivalent of 2.5 people, cumulatively, contributing full-time to this project and the language of development would be *Rust*.

-The below roadmap refers to an initial implementation of a purposely built blockchain for primary and secondary issuance using *Substrate*.
+The below roadmap refers to an initial implementation of a purposely built blockchain for alternative finance generic functions using *Substrate*.

-on This section should break the development roadmap down into milestones and deliverables.
-To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 ### Overview